csalzano/heic-support/readme.txt

 * [Added] First public version.
 Adds `.heic` support to WordPress.
 If ImageMagick 7 or above is installed, creates `.webp` copies of `.heic` images uploaded to the Media Library.

 == Upgrade Notice ==

+= 2.1.0 =
+Adds .jpg support.
+Adds a setting to toggle whether images are converted to webp or jpg.
+Defaults to webp.
+Show the settings section at Settings → Media even if ImageMagick is not installed.
+Explain to users that their host does not provide the library.
+Removes layers from the icon .svg file.
+Changes the tested up to version to 6.3.1.

 = 2.0.0 =
 Moves all plugin settings from Media → HEIC Support to Settings → Media.
 Adds an optional feature to replace .heic images rather than create a copy.
 A switch enables the feature at Settings → Media.
 Changes the tested up to version to 6.2.0.
 Add filters around the webp format and image/webp mime type strings so they can be changed by other developers.